Need somewhere nearby to eat? Click for O2 Apollo Manchester Restaurants

 To enter this competition, you need to have stayed in a ConcertHotels.co.uk hotel close to O2 Apollo Manchester - that way we can assure our fans that all reviews on our website are genuine.
 For every 200 valid reviews we receive one lucky winner will be randomly selected to receive a £100 Amazon voucher.

-We hope you find our O2 Apollo Manchester pages useful, with 100 nearby hotels to choose from, 13 visitor reviews to read, and 38 upcoming events.
+We hope you find our O2 Apollo Manchester pages useful, with 109 nearby hotels to choose from and 13 visitor reviews to read.

 For whatever reason you're visiting O2 Apollo Manchester, we hope you have a fantastic time!